DaleOrders/AWS-Study-Notes/README.md

 When different accounts are used, the role is not by default trusted by the destination account.
-If configuring between accounts, you must add a bucket policy on the destination account to allow the IAM role from the source account access to the bucket.
+If configuring between accounts, you must add a bucket policy on the destination account to allow the IAM role from the destination account access to the bucket.

 #### 1.4.11.1.
 S3 Replication Options

 - Which objects are replicated.
-  - Default is all source objects, but can select a smaller subset of objects.
+  - Default is all source objects in the bucket, but you can select a smaller subset of objects if you want.
 - Select which storage class the destination bucket will use.
   - Default is the same type of storage, but this can be changed.
 - Define the ownership of the objects.